remarcmij/hyf-people/README.md

 - Angular 1.5 components
 - services
-- ui-router
+- ui-router v1.x, exploiting the new 'route to component' and 'resolve bindings'
 - separation of functionality/feature areas into modules

 The sample application focusses on the front-end.
 In order to demonstrate how to get data from a back-end using `$http`, the `json-server` npm package is used for providing a simple API on the basis of a `json` data file.

 ## User Requirements